wikimedia/operations-software-netbox/docs/plugins/development/views.md

 This makes our view accessible at the URL `/plugins/animal-sounds/random/`.
 (Remember, our `AnimalSoundsConfig` class sets our plugin's base URL to `animal-sounds`.)
 Viewing this URL should show the base NetBox template with our custom content inside it.

+## NetBox Model Views

+NetBox provides several generic view classes and additional helper functions, to simplify the implementation of plugin logic.
+These are recommended to be used whenever possible to keep the maintenance overhead of plugins low.

 ### View Classes

-NetBox provides several generic view classes (documented below) to facilitate common operations, such as creating, viewing, modifying, and deleting objects.
+Generic view classes (documented below) facilitate common operations, such as creating, viewing, modifying, and deleting objects.
 Plugins can subclass these views for their own use.

 | View Class           | Description                                            |
 |----------------------|--------------------------------------------------------|